olegstepura/typed-css-modules-loader/README.md

 Simplest webpack loader for https://github.com/Quramy/typed-css-modules Has no configuration atm.

-Use it as preloader.
-It will generate `.css.d.ts` files near the `.css`
+I suggest using it as preloader.
+It will generate `.css.d.ts` files near the `.css` Please take a look at [this discussion](https://github.com/Quramy/typed-css-modules/issues/2) to make a decision.

 ```js